AdityaaP27/VICReg-Cifar10/README.md

 # VICReg-Cifar10
-This repository contains the implementation of the paper VICREG: VARIANCE-INVARIANCE-COVARIANCE REGULARIZATION FOR SELF-SUPERVISED LEARNING.
+This repository contains the implementation of the paper VICReg: Variance-Invariance-Covariance REGULARIZATION FOR Self-Supervised Learning.
 Link to paper : https://arxiv.org/pdf/2105.04906.pdf

 Results :